gian793/ringbuf/README.md

 - `getHead()`
 - `getTail()`

-Notice that the above functions do not remove the items from the ring buffer.
+**Note:** the above functions do not remove the items from the ring buffer.

 Iteration over the items of the buffer can be done by using items' pointers: